parkhumin/KANGDAEH0/README.md

  feel free to be my frend !!
 I barely got any.. but read my rentry byi (before you interact) I am very nice if you get to know me ^_^

+don't copy my ponies plz.. or I will crash out on you... inspo is fine, just.. don't take my entire pony.

  ≻───────── ⋆✩⋆ ──────────≺

  ![](https://files.catbox.moe/4wy7i2.gif)